Last Updated on

 8. Meal Plans

 Avoid long gaps between meals because an empty stomach for long hours leads to gorging during meals.
-Studies recommend that that three small meals and two small snacks daily is ideal.
+Studies recommend that three small meals and two small snacks daily is ideal.

 9. Daily Exercises/Sports